yongxin-xu/yongxin-xu/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Computer Science at Northwestern University.
+- 🔭 I’m a master's student and research assistant in CS at Northwestern University.
 - 🌱 I’m a contributor of [TSpider](https://github.com/Tencent/TenDBCluster-TSpider) and [MariaDB](https://github.com/MariaDB/server).
 - 💻 I will be joining [Meta](https://github.com/facebook) as a software engineer intern in summer 2022.
 <!--